EICR Certificate Cost

 During the Job

-• Visual Inspection and Testing of Electrical Systems — Providing you have hired a fully qualified electrician, they will test all plug sockets, light fittings, and electrical appliances to ensure they are in full working order.
+• Visual Inspection and Testing of Electrical Systems — Providing you have hired a fully qualified electrician, they will inspect and test your plug sockets, light fittings, and fixed wiring to check they are safe and in good condition.

 • Identifying Risks — If there are any potential safety hazards, such as faulty appliances, improper connections, or if you are overloading an extension outlet, these will be noted with recommendations on how to resolve.